Apprenticeship Levy FAQs

 The government will collect the levy from all UK-based employers but the new funding system will only apply in England – unless the Scottish, Welsh and Northern Irish governments and executive choose to adopt the same funding model.

 The government will devolve Scotland’s, Wales’ and Northern Ireland’s proportion of the apprenticeship levy, calculated through a formula, as part of the block grants to those nations.
+It will then be for those nations' own devolved governments to decide how to spend the money – the Scottish Government, for example, will spend about half of its levy funds on apprenticeships and the rest on wider training and skills investment.

 The government proposes that employers will be able to use levy funds and access co-investment for all apprentices whose workplaces are in England, so long as they are undertaking an English statutory apprenticeship framework or standard.